datacluster-labs/Custome-Datasets/index.md

-## Datacluster Labs Datasets
+# Datacluster Labs Datasets

 Datacluster Labs focuses on Crowd Data Collection using its managed crowd-sourcing platform.

-We provide integrated services for your AI need:
+We provide integrated services for all your AI needs:
 * Data Collection
 * Data Curation
 * Data Annotation

 We deal with all types of multimedia data collection and annotation like images, videos, audio, text and surveys.